 While you may find yourself tuning out some of the conversations you have with your spouse, making the effort to really listen to them can help strengthen the bond of friendship that keeps your relationship strong.
-"Practice the art of listening and you will be amazed at the difference the simple act…can bring to your marriage," says Pleines.
+"Practice the art of listening and you will be amazed at the difference the simple act…can bring to your marriage," Pleines says.

 Be generous with your partner.

-Instead, you might clean up your spouse's breakfast dishes without making a big deal of it when they forget, fill up their car's tank with gas when you notice it's empty, or set their work bag by the front door if you've noticed them forgetting it in the past.
+Instead, you might clean up your spouse's breakfast dishes without making a big deal of it when they forget, fill up their car with gas when you notice it's empty, or set their work bag by the front door if you've noticed them forgetting it in the past.

 Apologize in person.

 If you think your text message apologies are cutting it, think again.
 A 2013 study published in the Journal of Couple & Relationship Therapy reveals that both fighting and making up over text are associated with decreased relationship satisfaction.
-So whenever possible, try having your big relationship discussions (even arguments) and the subsequent apologies in person.
+So whenever possible, try having your big relationship discussions—including even arguments—and the subsequent apologies in person.

 Learn your spouse's love language.

 Not everyone communicates the same way in a relationship, and people's love languages can evolve over time.
-Even if you've been with your partner for years, make a point of checking in and seeing if your partner's love language has changed.
+Even if you've been with your partner for years, make a point of checking in and seeing if their's has changed since you first met.

-"People have different love languages, and knowing what your partner's is can give you an edge when things go wrong," says Pleines.
+"People have different love languages, and knowing what your partner's is can give you an edge when things go wrong," Pleines says.
 "It is easier to resolve problems and get through difficult times when you know the perfect thing to do to make them feel better."